postgresml/postgresml/pgml-cms/docs/guides/unified-rag.md

 !!!

 We have now combined the embedding api call, the semantic search api call, the rerank api call and the text generation api call from our RAG flow into one sql query.

 We are using meta-llama/Meta-Llama-3-8B-Instruct to perform text generation.
 We have a number of different models available for text generation, but for our use case `meta-llama/Meta-Llama-3-8B-Instruct` is a fantastic mix between speed and capability.
+For this simple example we are only passing the top search result as context to the LLM.
+In real world use cases, you will want to pass more results.

 We can stream from the database by using the `pgml.transform_stream` function and cursors.
 Here is a query measuring time to first token.